dataseyo/HomeWall/README.md

 - ~~persist wall state in redux persist local storage~~
 - ~~create walls (set of saved individual walls) redux logic~~
 - ~~create walls UI to display wall choices~~
+- upodate walls model with name and id (so it can be deleted/edited)
 - update walls logic and UI to allow user to choose wall name
 - create route redux logic
 - hook up route redux logic to route UI on /walls